-Since there are countless intermittent fasting schedules, this article will take a closer look at which ones are suitable for women over 50.
+Since there are countless intermittent fasting schedules, this article will examine which suits women over 50.

-The menopausal transition is a process of change in the female body that already starts years before menopause.
+The menopausal transition is a change in the female body that starts years before menopause.

 As a rule, menopause in women can occur starting from 45.
 The process is slow as the natural decline of estrogen and progesterone begins in the 30s.

 This transformation is complete with the permanent absence of menstruation for at least 12 months.
 On average, menopause occurs at age 51 (Peacock et al. 20221).